franchsli/portfolio/README.md

 7. Write projects descriptions.
 8. Think about the Skills section styling.
 9. Code something to make navbar buttons style when scrolled to the designed section.
+10. Update franchli readme portfolio ("see my portfolio" link)

+NOTES FOR LATER:
+About me: around 1000 chars.
+Projects: around 400 chars each one.